 We often find butternut squash inside of ravioli, why not on the outside for a butternut squash pasta dish?

 It just needed to be thinned a bit with water, made savory with Parmesan, and brightened with some sour cream and parsley.

-The result was absolutely delicious; I ate the leftover sauce with a spoon straight out the fridge for days.
+The resulting butternut squash pasta plate was absolutely delicious, and I ate the leftover butternut squash sauce with a spoon straight out the fridge for days.

 Pasta With Butternut Squash Parmesan Sauce

-This sauce will work with any pasta, but spaghetti is an especially good pairing.
+This butternut pasta sauce will work with any pasta, but spaghetti is an especially good pairing.

 Be careful when you cut the squash, winter squash are hard!
 The best way to do it safely is to slice a bit off of both ends so that you can stand the squash upright without it rolling.
 Then cut down the middle.
 See how to cut and peel a butternut squash for visuals, though note for this recipe you do not want to peel the squash before roasting.

 It also helps if you have a microwave, to microwave the whole squash for a minute before cutting into it.
 This will lightly soften the outside of the squash, making it easier to cut it.

 1 butternut squash weighing about 2 1/2 pounds